dh-electronics/meta-av96/readme.txt

       $ DISTRO=openstlinux-weston MACHINE=stm32mp1-av96 source layers/meta-st/scripts/envsetup.sh
       $ bitbake av96-weston

     The last command will build the BSP.
+The full build will take about 1-2 hours dpending on machine and internate speed and will require around 25GB disk space.
 When the build completes it puts all the required files into the 'deploy' folder.
 Execute the following commands:
       $ cd tmp-glibc/deploy/images/stm32mp1-av96/
       $ ./scripts/create_sdcard_from_flashlayout.sh flashlayout_av96-weston/FlashLayout_sdcard_stm32mp157a-av96-trusted.tsv